 There's no way to know which type you have until you’re tested by a doctor.
 When doctors find an area in your breast that isn’t normal, they’ll cut out a little bit of the tissue to test the cells.
 This is called a biopsy.

 A doctor called a pathologist will look at your biopsied tissue under a microscope.
 The structure will tell him if the cells are normal, precancerous, or cancerous.
 If it’s cancer, he’ll do more tests to figure out the exact kind.
-If your cells don’t test positive for estrogen, progesterone, or HER2 receptors, then it’s triple-negative.
+If your cells don’t test positive for estrogen, progesterone, or HER2 receptors, then it’s diagnosed as triple-negative breast cancer.
 It might take a couple of weeks to get biopsy results.

 The doctor will also “stage” your cancer.
 That’s when they figure out how much of it there is and where it’s located in your body.

 Questions for Your Doctor